idvorkin/idvorkin.github.io/_d/HowToPickGreatHobbies.md

 **What's your hobby** My current hobby is magic.
 All I need is a coin or a deck of cards and I can do it anywhere.
 Magic has incredible technical depth, and every few months I learn a new technique or presentation.
 Magic lets me be a "Maker of smiles and wonder" which is core to my identity, and lets me connect to magicians to tune my craft, and strangers for brief interactions of smiles and wonder.

-**Did you change your hobby**  Yes.
-One of my early hobbies was scuba diving.
+**Did you find your hobby on the first try?**  No. One of my early hobbies was scuba diving.
 Going scuba diving take a lot of gear and preparation.
-Even worse you need a dive buddy who has the matching will to make it happen.
-My scuba gear has been gathering dust for a long while, and my wife keep threatening to sell it.
-After scuba diving,  I loved squash and fencing, both fantastic hobbies, but as I crossed into my late thirties, those caused my tendentious to flair, and the pain was too much so I had to give them up.
+Even worse you need a dive buddy who has the matching gear, will, and schedule.
+Needless to say, my scuba gear has been gathering dust for a long while, and my wife keep threatening to sell it.
+After scuba diving,  I loved squash and fencing, both fantastic hobbies, but as I crossed into my late thirties, repetitive motion caused tendentious in my forearm, and I had to give them up.

 Next up was juggling, which for me is a fantastic hobby.
-It meets all my criteria, except it's less accessible then magic and harder to form a connection.
+Even though it meets all my criteria, it's not as accessible as magic and it's harder to form a connection juggling.
 For example, juggling clubs don't fit in my back pocket, and I get strange looks juggling at the bar, and don't get me started on security guards reaction to [flaming torches](https://ig66.blogspot.com/2014/08/accomplishment-unlocked-juggling-file.html).
 While juggling let me connect with folks, it's not an intimate connection and it's rarely remembered.
 By contrast with magic I can strike up a conversation, personalize the magic for the audience, and often give a souvenir which when I've formed my best connection, the audience will take home and cherish for years.